-- Jumping Jacks: Start with feet together and arms by your side, then jump into a star position(Hands out to the side above head, legs out wide apart) and then jump back to starting position.
+Start with feet together and arms by your side, then jump into a star position(Hands out to the side above head, legs out wide apart) and then jump back to starting position.

-- Push ups: Push up position, arms in line with shoulders, elbows tucked in and lower chest towards the ground and then push back up.
+Push up position, arms in line with shoulders, elbows tucked in and lower chest towards the ground and then push back up.

-- Plank: Forearms on the ground in line with shoulders, lift up onto toes and make sure body is in a straight line, hold position for as long as possible.
+Forearms on the ground in line with shoulders, lift up onto toes and make sure body is in a straight line, hold position for as long as possible.

-- Squat: Start with feet shoulder width apart, then lower yourself as if you were going to sit on a chair(hips moving backwards), knees cannot go past toes and then stand back up again.
+Start with feet shoulder width apart, then lower yourself as if you were going to sit on a chair(hips moving backwards), knees cannot go past toes and then stand back up again.

-- Lying Back Extensions: Lying on the ground on your stomach with hands behind your head, lift shoulders off the ground as high as possible without lifting your stomach off the ground.
+Lying on the ground on your stomach with hands behind your head, lift shoulders off the ground as high as possible without lifting your stomach off the ground.

-- Tricep Dips: Get a chair, place hands on the edge of the chair then take two steps away from the chair with knees bent, elbows need to be tucked in and then bend elbows to lower yourself towards the ground and push back up.
+Get a chair, place hands on the edge of the chair then take two steps away from the chair with knees bent, elbows need to be tucked in and then bend elbows to lower yourself towards the ground and push back up.

-How DNAFit can help you achieve your fitness goals
+How DNAfit can help you achieve your fitness goals

 Knowing your fitness genetics and how your body responds to certain types of exercises can help you achieve your health and fitness goals faster and more efficiently.
-With DNAFit’s Diet Fitness Pro 360, you will learn about your body’s:
+With DNAfit’s Diet Fitness Pro 360, you will learn about your body’s: